This post originally appeared on VICE Australia.

-Instead, travelling makes me racist about people from rich countries.
+Instead, traveling makes me racist about people from rich countries.
 We're all so annoying.
-British lads travel about in packs of seven trying to get laid, while consistently being the most sunburned people in the whole country, sporting sleeveless shirts that advertise backpacker bars, and wearing thick clumps of ancient festival bands with which they spread fun vibes and disease.
+British lads travel about in packs of seven trying to get laid, while consistently being the most sunburned people in the whole country, sporting sleeveless shirts that advertise backpacker bars and wearing thick clumps of ancient festival bands with which they spread fun vibes and disease.

 Americans tend to travel alone, but they travel only so they can find new people to talk to about America.
-You will never hear an American ask "where are you from?"
+You will never hear an American ask, "Where are you from?"
 If you think that's what you've heard, you're wrong.
-They were just talking about how expensive it is to get a drivers' licence in Delaware.
+They were just talking about how expensive it is to get a drivers' license in Delaware.

 Israelis are also a bit like this.
 Israelis treat travel a bit like an elaborate form of Tinder, whereby they travel the world looking for other Israelis.
-Then they find each other and gather in Israeli-themed restaurants where they spend weeks watching Family Guy and eating falafel and getting dangerously, terrifyingly stoned.
+Then they find one another and gather in Israeli-themed restaurants where they spend weeks watching Family Guy and eating falafel and getting dangerously, terrifyingly stoned.

-I could go on but you get the point.
-Travelling has filled my head with cultural stereotypes and that's bad.
+I could go on, but you get the point.
+Traveling has filled my head with cultural stereotypes, and that's bad.

 So I can't do this anymore.
-I've gone travelling too many times.
+I've gone traveling too many times.
 I've had all of the six backpacker conversations that exist.
-I've become all too aware that backpackers are douchebags and that I'm a douchebag because I'm one of them, and I'm wasting my whole holiday stewing about the fact we're all douchebags.
+I've become all too aware that backpackers are douchebags and that I'm a douchebag because I'm one of them, and I'm wasting my whole vacation stewing about the fact we're all douchebags.
 But I have a plan.

 Next time I travel somewhere, I'm going with a mission.
 It could be anything, based on what I'm into at that moment.
 Like I'm going to climb the tallest tree in Japan.
 Or intern on a film in Nigeria.
 Or convince the richest person in Slovenia to come out for a beer and then sit in silence when the bill comes.
 Or fucking whatever, I don't know.
 Just something that punctures that cultural surface that as a backpacker, is just so easy to skim.
 Just something to do that's not seeing a temple, or getting wasted.